 If I have regional anesthesia, will I be able to push?

 Yes.
 Regional anesthesia allows you to rest comfortably while your cervix dilates.
 When your cervix is completely dilated and it is time to push, you will have energy in reserve.
 Regional anesthesia should not affect your ability to push.
 It will make pushing more comfortable for you.

 Are there any side effects of regional anesthesia?

 Your anesthesiologist takes special precautions to prevent complications.
-Although complications are rare, some side effects may include:
+Although complications are rare, some side effects might include:

-- Headache.
-Drinking fluids and taking pain tablets can help relieve headaches after regional anesthesia.
-If the headache persists, tell your anesthesiologist and additional medication can be ordered for you.
+- Headache — Drinking fluids and taking pain tablets can help relieve headaches after regional anesthesia.
+If the headache persists, tell your anesthesiologist and other medicines can be ordered for you.

 Can't find the health information you’re looking for?

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
 This document was last reviewed on: 7/23/2012...#4450